mukundbala/Nav-Stack-From-Scratch/README.md

 - [ ] Commander: PID Controller with Bidirectional Motion
 - [ ] Full code refactor
 - [ ] Improve param loading sequence using expeditious use of launch files
+- [ ] Do away with all .sh files and use launch files instead
 ## Part 2: Quadrotor